-Grade level: 11-12 AP Physics C is a course based on the content established and copyrighted by the Course #: 3088 College Board.
+Prerequisites: AP Physics I; Algebra based, AP Calculus (may be concurrent), Chemistry I AP Physics C is a course based on the content established and copyrighted by the College Board.
 The course is not intended to be used as a dual credit course.
-There Length: Full Year are two AP Physics C courses, Physics C: Mechanics, and Physics C: Electricity and Credit(s): Two Magnetism.
-AP Physics C: Mechanics provides instruction in each of the following six Diploma: Counts as a Science content areas: kinematics; Newton's laws of motion; work, energy, and power; Course for all diplomas; systems of particles and linear momentum; circular motion and rotation; and General, Core 40, Academic oscillations and gravitation.
-Honors, Technical Honors Prerequisites: AP Physics I; Algebra based, AP Calculus (may be concurrent), Chemistry I Qualifies as a quantitative reasoning course
+There are two AP Physics C courses, Physics C: Mechanics, and Physics C: Electricity and Magnetism.
+AP Physics C: Mechanics provides instruction in each of the following six content areas: kinematics; Newton's laws of motion; work, energy, and power; systems of particles and linear momentum; circular motion and rotation; and oscillations and gravitation.